awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-metadataoptions.md

 Specifies the metadata options for the instance\.

-`MetadataOptions` is a property of the [AWS::EC2::LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html) resource\.
+`MetadataOptions` is a property of [AWS::EC2::LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html)\.

 ## Syntax<a name="aws-properties-ec2-launchtemplate-launchtemplatedata-metadataoptions-syntax"></a>